 The City may require performance security for other public contracts.
 Such requirements shall be stated in the solicitation documents.

-C. Contracts Under $10,000
+Contracts Under $10,000

 Performance bonds for a contract under $10,000 shall be utilized only in critical circumstances, so as not to discourage competition.

-D. Requirement for Surety Bond
+Requirement for Surety Bond

 A surety bond furnished by a surety company authorized to do business in Oregon is the only acceptable form of performance security unless otherwise specified in the solicitation documents.